Parking Spaces: Open Problems

 One can again define Narayana and Kirkman polynomials with this parameter $p$, which have interpretations when $p=mh+1$.
 For example, one can define Narayana numbers at parameter $p$ that count the $W$-orbits $x$ in $Q/pQ$ according to the parabolic corank\footnote{In the usual case $p=h+1$, it would be immaterial whether one uses parabolic rank or corank, as the Narayana polynomial will have symmetric coefficient sequence in $t$.} of their $W$-stabilizer $W_x$:

-One finds in the crystallographic case that when $p=mh+1$, this is the $h$-{\it polynomial} of the $m$-generalized cluster complex, that is, replacing $t$ by $t+1$ in \eqref{eq:hpoly} gives the generating function for the face numbers of this simplicial complex.
+One finds in the crystallographic case that when $p=mh+1$, this is the $h$-{\it polynomial} of the $m$-generalized cluster complex of Fomin and Reading \cite{FominReading}, that is, replacing $t$ by $t+1$ in \eqref{eq:hpoly} gives the generating function for the face numbers of this simplicial complex.

 \begin{problem} Given an irreducible real reflection group $W$ and positive integer $p$ with $\gcd(p,h)=1$, find definitions of noncrossing and nonnesting partitions and noncrossing parking functions, and generalize the Main Conjecture to this context. \end{problem}